S-L1/cve_tracker/README.md

 By default, it gets the CVEs from the [official CVE-Project Github repo](https://github.com/CVEProject/cvelistV5/).<br/>
 The default installation contains ten test files to test the CVE Tracking with a small number of CVEs (five related to *Apple* and five related to *Microsoft*).
 The behaviour of the script is as follows:<br/>
- 1. Download and extract the current CVEs from the CVEProject repo<br/>
+ 1. Download and extract the current CVEs from the CVE-Project repo<br/>
  2. Extract the relevant CVEs from the folder and products specified in the [config](tracker/tracker_config.json).
 By default, these are the *Microsoft Windows 10 and 11* and the *Apple iOS and iPadOS* vulnerabilities from the [TEST](https://github.com/S-L1/cve_tracker/tree/3370d2cd89c3317bad885001ffe65b31c98ed5e6/tracker/00%20-%20SourceFiles/cve_list_extracted/cvelistV5-main/cves/TEST/TESTFILES) folder<br/>
  3. Extract only the relevant information from the CVE records.
 The information is primarily retrieved from the CNA container, but may be extracted from ADP container if it is not available in the CNA container.
 The information to be extracted are defined in the code as:<br/>
     - CVE ID